-TIP You might think feeling run down or tired during pregnancy is due to leading a busy lifestyle but both are common symptoms of iron deficiency.
+TIP You might think feeling run down or tired during pregnancy is due to leading a busy lifestyle, but both are common symptoms of iron deficiency.
+Talk to your Lead Maternity Carer or doctor if you are feeling run down or tired.
 All women in New Zealand are offered antenatal blood tests at their first appointment with an LMC or doctor and this is when the full blood count is tested.
 This includes haemoglobin, platelet levels and white cells.
 Haemoglobin determines how much iron is in your blood.
-A normal haemoglobin level means you have healthy amounts of iron in your blood but it does not describe your iron stores.
+A normal haemoglobin level means you have healthy amounts of iron in your blood, but it does not describe your iron stores.